There are several important primaries on Tuesday. Here's what we're seeing

 Both Lake and Masters appear to have healthy leads Recent polls.

-Trump rejected the results of the 2020 election and even supported state representative Mark Finchem, who is trying to overturn them.
+Trump rejected the results of the 2020 election and has also supported state representative Mark Finchem, who is trying to overturn them.
 He is now running to oversee the polls in Arizona.
 He is one of two nominees on the Republican ballot for Secretary of State.

 Missouri: Trump made a last-minute decision not to endorse Missouri in the race for an open U.S. Senate seat, instead endorsing “ERIC” — a nod to the two front-runners, state Attorney General Eric Schmidt and former Gov. Eric Greitens.
 Many Republicans worry that the controversial Greitens will win the nomination, complicating hopes for what the GOP considers a safe haven.